allmonday/resolver-vs-graphql/README-en.md

 | Ancestor node  | Supported | Not supported   |
 | Dataloader     | Supported | Not supported   |

-## Differences in Front - End Query Methods
+## Differences in frontend Query Methods

-When using GraphQL, the front - end needs to maintain query statements.
+When using GraphQL, the frontend needs to maintain query statements.
 Although some people have hard - coded queries into RPC, these methods require additional technical complexity.

 Generally, no one directly uses `fetch` to construct GraphQL queries.
 Usually, tools like Apollo Client are used for queries.

-In the current era of popular TypeScript, to generate front - end type definitions, code - generation tools such as GraphQL Code Generator and GraphQL TypeScript Generator are also needed.
+In the current era of popular TypeScript, to generate frontend type definitions, code - generation tools such as GraphQL Code Generator and GraphQL TypeScript Generator are also needed.

 In the Resolver pattern, with the help of FastAPI and Pydantic, the RESTful API can be directly converted into an SDK through OpenAPI 3.x.
-The front - end can directly call RPC methods and use type definitions.
+The frontend can directly call RPC methods and use type definitions.
 For example, `openapi - ts`.

 The OpenAPI 3.x standard is a very mature standard, and the stability of various tools is also high.
 There is also Swagger to view API definitions and return types.

 In addition, the writing of the Resolver pattern is not complicated.
-It is even feasible for the front - end to assemble data itself (similar to the BFF pattern).
+It is even feasible for the frontend to assemble data itself (similar to the BFF pattern).
 Of course, it will be more convenient in a full - stack scenario.

 | API                                   | Resolver     | GraphQL                           |
 | ------------------------------------- | ------------ | --------------------------------- |